 If you are making the request for commercial purposes the Commercial charges apply regardless of which card you hold.

-Please note that the British Library increases its prices annually on 1st August and the Bodleian Libraries are obliged to increase our charges accordingly; however, the service remains heavily subsidised.
+Please note that the British Library increases its prices annually on 1st August and the Bodleian Libraries may increase our charges accordingly; however, the service remains heavily subsidised.

 The fee for a standard request is non-refundable.
-If you place an urgent request which the British Library is unable to fulfil, the total fee will be refunded.
+If you place a request which the British Library is unable to fulfil, the total fee will be refunded.

 A list of participating libraries can be found here (opens in new window).

-UK copyright guidelines state that you may receive photocopies of:
+UK copyright guidelines state that you may receive copies of:

 - one chapter or 5% of a book, whichever is greater